Molik Khan: Club career

-International
+International career

 Khan has represented Trinidad and Tobago at the youth level.
-Because of Khan's efforts in the TT Pro League he was called up by new Trinidad and Tobago national team head coach and ex-England international, Terry Fenwick, for his first senior team camp.
+Because of Khan's efforts in the TT Pro League he was called up by new national team head coach and ex-England international, Terry Fenwick, for his first senior team camp.
 At 16, Khan was the youngest player selected.

-Following Trinidad and Tobago's elimination from the 2022 World Cup Trinidad and Tobago interim coach, Angus Eve, named 17-year old Khan as the youngest member of Trinidad and Tobago's 26-man squad for the 2021 Gold Cup qualifiers in Miami, Florida.
-Eve who is Trinidad and Tobago's most capped player has described Khan as "the future of Trinidad and Tobago football".
-On the 21st of January 2022, aged just 17 years-old, Khan made his senior international debut for Trinidad and Tobago against Bolivia during an international friendly in Sucre, Bolivia.
+Following Trinidad and Tobago's elimination from the 2022 World Cup, interim coach, Angus Eve, named 17-year-old Khan as the youngest member of their 26-man squad for the 2021 Gold Cup qualifiers in Miami, Florida.
+Eve, who is Trinidad and Tobago's most capped player, has described Khan as "the future of Trinidad and Tobago football".
+On 21 January 2022, aged just 17 years old, Khan made his senior international debut for Trinidad and Tobago against Bolivia during an international friendly in Sucre, Bolivia.
 Khan entered the game at the start of the second half.

 18-year-old Khan was then selected as part of Trinidad and Tobago's 26-man Concacaf Nations League squad to play games against Nicaragua, St Vincent and the Grenadines and the Bahamas during the June 2022 FIFA international window.